The Greatest Day Hikes in The USA

 What I did see along the way was glacial scenery that became steadily more impressive the higher I ascended.
 From the trailhead (where a black bear and hoary marmots congregated) to Exit Glacier, to ever more impressive views back over the valley floor, this was a gorgeous hike and one of the most accessible in Alaska.
 I have seen pictures of the icefield that awaits my return, and that promising expanse of unbroken ice surely makes this one of the 10 best day hikes in the country.

-- Mount Whitney Summit Trail, CA
+5. Mount Whitney Summit Trail, California

 This is one of two hikes I’ve listed that are arguably multi-day hikes, but I was able to reach the summit and back in one long, tiring day.
 Mount Whitney is the highest mountain in the lower-48 states and the summit trail is non-technical.
 It is a tough hike at 22 miles round trip, but one that gets progressively more rewarding.
 Once you arrive at the ridge line and enter Sequoia National Park for the final thousand foot ascent, you’ll see the gorgeous Sierra Nevada range at its sublime best.

-- Angel’s Landing, Zion National Park, UT
+4. Angel’s Landing, Zion National Park

 Zion National Park earns back-to-back honors in this list, but I think most visitors to the park that have hiked these trails would agree the honor is rightly deserved.
 Angel’s Landing hits all the right notes though it is the shortest by distance on the list, just making the cut.
 But for awe-inspiring views and a unique experience crossing a precipice above the canyon floor it is an undeniably memorable hike.